ahathaway/dbgp-proxy-docker/README.md

 # Either use docker-compose to start the service
 docker-compose up -d

-# ...or, you can just use the docker run command
+# ...or, you can build
+docker build -t dbgp-proxy-docker .
+# ...and run the container
-docker run -p 9000:9000 -p 9001:9001 alexhath/dbgp-proxy-docker
+docker run -p 9000:9000 -p 9001:9001 dbgp-proxy-docker

 ```